The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 What to do if a collision is inevitable?

 The most prudent thing to do at this point is to try and slow down.
 This will reduce the impact after you have collided with the moose.
 Avoid swerving at all costs as it is hazardous.
-If you attempt to do this, chances are you will go off the lane and collide with other oncoming cars.
+If you attempt this, chances are you will go off the lane and collide with other oncoming cars.

 Research carried out on the taming of moose is inconclusive.
 For this reason, it is not known if they are suitable for domestication.
 There is a moose domestication program at Pechore-llych nature reserve that was started in 1949.